jonasoesch/p9/4-experiment.md

 ## Limitations {#sec:limitations}

-The main limitation of the proposed experiment with regard to the transition types ([@sec:corpus-analysis]) and the propositions to reduce the transition cost ([@sec:reducing-cost]) is that they are not fully implemented.
-The creation of the experiment and the development of the theory happened at the same time.
-This has led to transitions that combine multiple types like *mortality A* ([@sec:mortality-story]).
-This makes it hard to relate the results directly to the concepts that have been established in section [-@sec:perception-oriented].
-The experiment also does not looks into the predictions on the strengths of individual transition types.
-Another reason was a lack of resources.
+The main limitation of the proposed experiment is that it did not specifically consider the transition types described in  ([@sec:corpus-analysis]).
+This has led to transitions that combine multiple types like *mortality A* ([@sec:mortality-story]) and makes it hard to relate the results directly to the concepts that have been established in section [-@sec:perception-oriented].
+It is therefore possible that animated transitions are indeed beneficial for very specific types of transitions.
+We did not test for specific transitions types, because this would have required a more complex experiment for which we lacked the resources.
+A second reason is, that the theory developed in parallel to the creation of the experiment, which resulted in a lack of time.

 A second very important limitation is the high difficulty of the transitions in the experiment.
-Ideally, each story should have rates of about 60% for the **relationship** measure and around 40% for the **understanding** measure.
+Ideally, each story should have rates of about 60% for the *relationship* measure and around 40% for the *understanding* measure.
 Only three stories came close to these values.
 We have also found ordering effects in the results.
 It is therefore not ensured the all mini-stories are comparable.

 A third limitation is the selection of measures and the interpretation of the data.
 Most hypotheses could only be measured via a proxy variable.
 Object constancy for example via the transition count.
 This introduces ambiguity to the interpretation of the results.
 Additionally, many of the measures were based on a coders interpretation of the answer.
 At the time of writing most of the answers were only coded by a single person which introduces a lot of subjectivity (although we made sure that the coder did not know which transition an answer corresponded to).